-Employment of professionals in positions that consult, advise and analyze business operations and efficiencies is projected to grow 19 percent from 2012 to 2022, as reported by the Bureau of Labor Statistics.1 If you are able to hone your business decision making skills, you have the opportunity to have a long and healthy career.
+Employment of professionals in positions that consult, advise and analyze business operations and efficiencies is projected to grow 14 percent from 2014 to 2024, as reported by the Bureau of Labor Statistics1.
+If you are able to hone your business decision making skills, you have the opportunity to have a long and healthy career.
 Your primary roles in these jobs will be identifying priorities among a company’s primary needs and using the corporate life cycle to your advantage.

 Typical Accounting Careers For MBA – Accounting Graduates